api3dao/vitepress-docs/docs/dev/firebase.md

 ## Firebase emulator

-You can and should run the docs using the firebase emulator after updating the flex indexes and prior to pushing changes to the repo.
-Run the following commands from the root of the project.
+You can run the docs using the firebase emulator after updating the flex indexes and prior to pushing changes to the repo.
+Run the following commands from the root of the project after ensuring that the firebase CLI is installed.

 ```sh
 firebase:emulator